Skip to main content

 Customer invoices and booking invoices created in Qondor automatically appear in Fortnox.
 There is no manual data entry, which means fewer mistakes and more time saved.

 Qondor is the master system for projects and customers.
-When data is synced, Fortnox is created or updated based on what exists in Qondor.
+When data is synced, Fortnox records are created or updated based on what exists in Qondor.
 Both systems stay aligned without extra effort.

 Supplier costs and sales revenue registered in Fortnox sync back to Qondor.
 Your project profit and loss overview stays accurate throughout the project lifecycle.